Captured Knights were always

 'I was told' the following was France's reason for the

 war but no proof was given to me.
 The

-French court had decided in the 1300's that they had too large a
+French court had decided early on that they had too large a

 England so dry of men that they could easily walk right into England